Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

  :param timeout: float
  :rtype: None

- Sets the timeout (in seconds) for getters and for setters for which "response expected" is activated.
+ Sets the timeout in seconds for getters and for setters for which the response expected flag is activated.

- Default timeout is 2.5s.
+ Default timeout is 2.5.

 .. py:function:: IPConnection.get_timeout()

  :rtype: float

- Returns the timeout as set by :py:func:`IPConnection.set_timeout`.
+ Returns the timeout as set by :py:func:`set_timeout <IPConnection.set_timeout>`.

-.. py:function:: IPConnection.wait()

- :rtype: None

- Stops the current thread until :py:func:`IPConnection.unwait` is called.

- This is useful if you rely solely on callbacks for events, if you want to wait for a specific callback or if the IP Connection was created in a threads.

- Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

-.. py:function:: IPConnection.unwait()

- :rtype: None

- Unwaits the thread previously stopped by :py:func:`IPConnection.wait`

- Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

 .. py:function:: IPConnection.enumerate()